timactive/angularjs/directive/ng-switch-toggle/README.md

-angularjs
+ng-switch-toggle
 =========

-# ng-switch-toggle : angular module is compose 2  directive
+# angular module is compose 2  directive
   ng-switch-toggle-simple : simple switch ng-switch-toggle-group : switch multi choice

 inspired by the excellent work of Ionut Colceriu( https://github.com/ghinda/css-toggle-switch), thank ;-)

+__Why to use?__
+Simple to use
+Complete integration with
+css animation
+customise theme

 __Contributors:__